michaelbateman/Rosalind/README.md

 # Rosalind

-code to solve problems at bioinformatics training website Rosalind
+This repo contains my code for the bioinformatics website Rosalind.